algorand/sandbox/README.md

 7. Next, VS Code should auto-detect that you're running a `go` based project and suggest various extensions to add into the container enviroment.
 You should do this
 8. Now navigate to the file you'd like to debug (e.g. `api/handlers.go`) and add a breakpoint as you usually would
 9. You'll need to identify the PID of the indexer process so you can attach to it.
 Choose **Terminal** &rarr; **New Terminal** from the menu and run `ps | egrep "daemon|PID"`.
 Note the resulting PID
 10. Now start the debugger with `F5`.
-It should give you the option to `attach to a process` and generate a `launch.json` with PID=0 for you
+It should give you the option to `attach to a process` and generate a `launch.json` with `processId: 0` for you
 11. Modify the `launch.json` with the correct `processId`.
 Below I provide an example of a `launch.json`
 12. Now you're ready to rumble!
 If you hit your sandbox endpoint with a well formatted request, you should end up reaching and pausing at your break point.
 For **indexer**, you would request against port 8980.
 See the `curl` example below